tekperfect/devops-docs/docs/courses/17-Crypto/lessons/personal-finance.md

 ## Personal Finance Fundamentals

 ### Financial planning
-What Is a Financial Plan?

-A financial plan is a document provides a clear picture of an individuals financial situation and financial goals as they relate to the future.
-It also includes the methology and execution strategy to achieve those goals.
+A financial plan is a document provides a clear picture of an individuals financial outlook.
+It also includes the strategy an individual utilizes to meet their financial goals.
 A financial plan begins with a thorough analysis of an individuals financial situation and future expectations.
-This plan can start of very simple with very specific goals that are attributed to savings and cash flow and gradually become more complicated and intricate and include stock investment, portfolio diversification, and retirement goals.
+This plan can begin with a simple budget to obtain a greater understanding of ones cash flow and then introducing more advanced financial instruments including stocks, 401k's, IRA's, options, futures, and other financial instruments that would be instrumental to helping you achieve your retirement goals.

-Things to note when building a finacial plan.
+Things to consider when constructing a finacial plan.

-The plan should be as comprehensive as possible  but also customized to meet the needs and financial maturity of the individual.
-The plan should also take into consideration the individual’s personal and family situations, risk tolerance, and future expectations.
-The plan starts with a calculation of the person’s current net worth, cash flow, and ends with a strategy.
+The financial plan should be thorough and realistic but also customized to meet the financial goals of the individual.
+The plan should also take into consideration the individual’s spending habits, family obligations, risk tolerance, and future goals.
+The plan must include calculation of the person’s current net worth, cash flow, and include a strategy.

-The Fundamentals of a solid financial plan should also take into consideration if the assistance of a financial planner is needed.
-However, the first steps to the plan should include gathering all the necessary information to  understand your present financial situation and make sure it is documented well by performing the following tasks.
+The Fundamentals of a solid financial plan should also take into consideration if the assistance of a financial planner is necessary.
+However, the first steps to the plan should include gathering all the necessary information to understand your present financial situation and make sure it is well documented by calculating the following financial metrics.

-Calculating net worth
+Net Worth

 To figure out your current net worth, list all of the following:

 Your assets: This may include a home and a car, cash in the bank, money invested in a 401(k) plan, and anything else of value that you own.